ysyk2021/ai-based-risk-management-mitigating-risks-and-uncertainty-in-business-operations/src/chapter-5.md

-Chapter: AI-Based Risk Management Techniques and Strategies
+AI-Based Risk Management Techniques and Strategies
 ===========================================================

 AI-based risk management techniques and strategies are becoming increasingly important in mitigating risks and uncertainty in business operations.
 In this chapter, we'll provide an overview of some of the AI-based risk management techniques and strategies that businesses can use to identify potential risks and develop effective risk mitigation strategies.